By sennder team, 4 minute read

 Why start a trucking company?

-Despite this enormous and growing demand for truck freight shipping, the number of truck drivers is down in recent years.
-While every major country in Europe is experiencing a shortage of truck drivers, Poland, Germany and the UK have been hit the hardest.
-While this may be a bad sign for Europe’s supply chain, it's good news for anyone who is thinking about starting a trucking company.
+Despite this enormous and growing demand for truck freight shipping, the number of truck drivers has decreased in recent years.
+While every major European country is experiencing a shortage of truck drivers, Poland, Germany, and the UK have been hit the hardest.
+While this may be a bad sign for Europe's supply chain, it's good news for anyone considering starting a trucking company.

-Across Europe, the need for reliable, road freight transportation is growing.
+Across Europe, the need for reliable road freight transportation is growing.
 This presents a golden opportunity for trucking companies.
-Anyone who can buy a truck, register it, and put it on the road is sure to find that business is booming.
+Anyone who can buy a truck, register it, and put it on the road will find that business is booming.

 So, what does it take to get started?
-Here are five key steps to build a trucking company from scratch.
+Here are five key steps to building a trucking company from scratch.

 Step 1: Make a business plan